 3. Coating and Polishing

-Automated coating drums and polishing systems apply oils, waxes, or sugar coatings evenly and with minimal product loss, delivering a superior and consistent finish.
+Automated coating drums apply oils, waxes, or sugar evenly—and with minimal product loss.
+You get a cleaner, more consistent finish without the mess.

 4. Inspection and Quality Control